 When the PHA receives a request for a formal hearing, a hearing shall be held within thirty (30) days from the receipt of the request for formal hearing.
-Family will receive a notice at least 10 business days before the hearing date.
+Family will receive a notice at least 10 business days before the hearing date which will be deemed delivered immediately to the Family one (1) day after the PHA deposits the notice in the U.S. mail or immediately upon transmission to the Family by email.
 The hearing notice will contain:

 - The date and time of the hearing, - The location where the hearing will be held, - Information about the family's right to bring evidence, witnesses, legal or other representation at the family's expense.
 (If the family brings legal representation, they must notify the PHA no later than 5 business days prior to the scheduled hearing date.
 If the family does not provide notice to the PHA at least five business days before the scheduled hearing date that they are being represented by legal counsel, the PHA may postpone the hearing to secure counsel.
-Lack of notice to the PHA of the presence of counsel representing the family may cause the PHA to reschedule to hearing to allow the PHA's counsel to be present.), and - The right to view any documents or evidence in the possession of the PHA upon which the PHA based the proposed action and, at the family's expense, to obtain a copy of such documents prior to the hearing.
+Lack of notice to the PHA of the presence of counsel representing the family may cause the PHA to reschedule to hearing to allow the PHA's counsel to be present.), - The family will be required to be sworn in under penalty of perjury - The right to view any documents or evidence in the possession of the PHA upon which the PHA based the proposed action and, at the family's expense, to obtain a copy of such documents prior to the hearing.
 (Late requests for documents or evidence may result in postponement of the hearing.
 If this is the case, the resident and the PHA may agree to reschedule the hearing to a mutually agreed upon date and time.
 The family may review all documents relevant to the PHA's termination decision (with the exception of internal case notes or other internal PHA documents)).

-A notice will be sent to the family that the PHA is requesting a copy of any documents or evidence the family will use at the hearing.
-The PHA's request for any such documents or evidence must be received no later than five (5) days before the hearing date to allow the PHA sufficient time to review the documents or other evidence.
+A notice will be sent to the family that the PHA is requesting a copy of any documents or evidence the family will use at the hearing and will identify where (and may identify to whom) the documents or evidence must be delivered.
+The PHA's request for any such documents or evidence must be received no later than five (5) business days before the hearing date to allow the PHA sufficient time to review the documents or other evidence.